 March: St. Pat’s Get to the Green (Columbia, S.C.)

-March may be one of the biggest drinking months of the year with St. Patrick’s Day.
-It’s also the time when people generally come out of winter hibernation to get some exercise.
+St. Patrick's Day is, among other things, a celebration of ale and its ilk.
+March is also the time when people generally come out of winter hibernation to get some exercise.
 Here’s an opportunity to do both.
 St. Pat’s Get to the Green welcomes more than 2,500 participants with a 10K, 5K and 1-mile Family Fun Run during which joggers chase rainbows in pursuit of a pot of gold.
 Race registration includes a T-shirt, post-race refreshments and entry to the St. Pat’s in Five Points festival.

 April: Velvet Hammer 5K (Dallas)